 Where can I get more detailed information about benefits?

-If you are a lone parent or have a disability or ongoing health condition, you may find it useful to read the Advice and Counselling Service’s advice guides and web pages Students with Children ‘Extra Money for Disability and Ill Health’.
+If you are a lone parent or have a disability or ongoing health condition, you may find it useful to read the Advice and Counselling Service’s advice guides and web pages Students with Children and ‘Extra Money for Disability and Ill Health’.
 These provide detailed information about each welfare benefit, how your student finance is assessed as income plus, if you are claiming legacy benefits, template letters for you to use to notify your benefit offices about changes to your claim through the academic year.
 If you are claiming Universal Credit, don't use a template letter.
 Instead any change of circumstances will need to be reported to your case manager and/or uploaded into your online journal.

 Like most UK students, you cannot normally claim welfare benefits while studying full time.
 As an EU national studying in the UK, you are legally required to support yourself financially without relying on social assistance.
 For most welfare benefits, you must show that you have lived in the UK for a certain length of time before you can claim.
 For more information see the Welfare Benefits section of our Rights in the UK webpage.
 Contact a Welfare Adviser if you need advice about your eligibility for welfare benefits.